Liquorice10113/GalleryV3/README.md

 For my personal use, hosted on my homelab.

 * Extremely easy to run.
-* Folder scans and thumbnails are created on demand.
+* Folder scanning and thumbnail creation are performed on demand (no background activities at all, might take a while scanning a folder for the first time).
 * Can be installed as PWA (requires https, use nginx or something as reverse proxy).
+* First image within a folder will be set as folder thumbnail, useful for viewing comics.
+* Simple searching & sorting.
+* A light mode.

 ## Requirement
 * python3